picocms/Pico/upgrade.md

 2. Empty your installation directory and [install Pico ordinarily][InstallInstructions].
 3. Copy the `config.php` from your backup to `config/config.php`.
 You don't have to change anything in this file.
 4. Copy the `content` folder from your backup to Pico's installation directory.
 As a optional step, you can (but aren't required to) make your content files compatible with Pico's new routing system.
 You'll find detailed instructions on how to do this in the ["Routing system" section](#routing-system) below.
 5. If applicable, also copy the folder of your custom theme within the `themes` directory of your backup to the `themes` folder of your Pico installation.
 Again you can (but aren't required to) make your theme compatible with Pico's new routing system.
-(Include instructions for making old themes work?)
+Some themes may need to be modified for `Pico 1.0`, see the section [For Theme Designers](#for-theme-designers) below if you experience issues.
 6. Provided that you're using plugins, also copy all of your plugins from the `plugins` directory.
 Don't copy the `plugins/pico_plugin.php` - this is not a real plugin, but Pico's old dummy plugin.

 #### Additional Information